 In each case, opportunities for specific removal of requirements will include

 A reason for change

+A list of the work item code(s) that introduced the requirement(s)

 A description of change

 A summary assessment of the consequence of the change in terms of impact to other specifications.
 This will help to understand and study the impact of the change, if accepted.